sandeep-tukaram/algods/DesignAlgoDS.md

 This same pattern shows up everywhere - whether you're adding two numbers or building a complex search algorithm.
 Pretty neat, right?
 I call it two-part theme.
 Let's explore.

 ### 3.2 Computer Model and Basic Operations
-Algorithms run on computer.
-And it is important to have a mental model of computer.
-It is interesting to note the play of two-part theme in conceptualizing the mental model.
-Let me make this point using a bookshelf model of a computer.
+Algorithms run on computers, and it's important to have a mental model of how they work.
+The two-part theme we discussed earlier plays a key role in conceptualizing this mental model.
+Let me illustrate this using a bookshelf analogy for how computers work.

 Think of a computer like your own reading corner.
 You have:
 - A comfy chair